Tree Removal Cost

 Can I Fell a Tree Myself?

 A professional tree surgeon will have all the tools, materials and skills needed to get rid of a tree quickly and safely.
-They'll also have the experience to know the kind of things that can go wrong - like branches falling off or the tree falling in the wrong way.
+They'll also have the experience to know the kind of things that can go wrong, such as branches falling off or the tree falling in the wrong way.

 Building Regulations & Planning Permission for Tree Felling